hotdoy/grav-theme-hotdoy/README.md

 * I finally reworked the Grid modular making it ready to be expanded upon (sorry if I broke things, it's for the best).

 ## What's next ?
-* In the middle of refactoring color variables, expect 1.7 to break things.
+* In the middle of refactoring modular, site, nav color system and modular spacing rules and options.
+Expect 1.7 to break things (I can confirm it does and it's probably going to release this week).
 * Articles might get more taxonomy support.
-* Some sort of edit button on the frontend.

 ## Need a ✋ ?